 All staff will receive initial in-house training by the DSL before they commence work.
 Staff also undertake Cheshire East Safeguarding Children Partnership (CESCP) 'endorsed' Basic Awareness in Safeguarding and Child Protection training within the first six months of their employment/placement - only if they fall between the whole school 3-year training schedule.
-This training is refreshed every 3 years (last training with CESOP - 2019 and staff updated training - 2nd September 2021); to enable them to understand and fulfil their safeguarding responsibilities effectively.
-They will also be trained in Prevent awareness (16th February 2021), how to identify children and young people at risk and on-line safety- renewed every three years.
+This training is refreshed every 3 years (last training with CESOP - September 2022); to enable them to understand and fulfil their safeguarding responsibilities effectively.
+They will also be trained in Prevent awareness (16th February 2022), how to identify children and young people at risk and on-line safety- renewed every three years.